 It will be a lot easier, and you can rototill next year once you have an established plot.
-Or, double dig.
+Alternatively, double dig.

 No-till is a newer method of tillage that doesn't disturb the soil like conventional methods.
-Its advantages include decreased erosion, lower need for equipment and obviously, no cultivation of the soil.
-However, no-till farmers must still purchase a no-till drill for planting crops, and no-till methods can involve a lot of trial and error.
+Its advantages include decreased erosion, lower need for equipment, and no cultivation of the soil.
+No-till farmers must still purchase a no-till drill for planting crops, and no-till methods can involve a lot of trial and error.

 There are two types of no-till: conventional and organic.
 In conventional no-till, herbicides are used to kill weeds and any crop residue before planting.
 For organic no-till, a cover crop is used to smother weeds, then is mowed or rolled down, and crops are planted directly into the soil between the remains of the cover crop.

 Somewhere between conventional tillage and no-till are various methods of shallowly cultivating the soil in preparation for planting of crops.
 Farmers' methods of shallow tillage may vary depending on their geography, equipment, and particular soils.
 What is shared is the goal: to minimize disturbance of the soil while still preventing weed seeds from surfacing.
 Reducing use of fossil fuels and minimizing the amount of equipment needed are other goals of shallow tillage.